aws-samples/sagemaker-workshop/content/security/secure_notebook/secure_notebook.md

 ### Further tailoring

 In addition to the measures described above you also have the ability to specify Lifecycle Configurations.
 These are shell scripts which execute on system bootstrap, before the notebook is made available to users.
 These configuration scripts can execute on system creation, system startup, or both.
 Using these scripts you can ensure that monitoring agents are installed or other types of hardening are performed to ensure that the system is in a specific state before allowing users to access the system.
+Here we will use the lifecycle scripts to download some open source libraries from the pip mirror we created, create an sagemaker_environment.py file to keep track of variables such as the network configuration, KMS keys that can be imported directly, without giving the datascientist access to them.

 ## Managed and Governed